 Fatigue

 Fatigue means feeling very tired all the time, even after resting, and it can sometimes be a sign of a health problem.
-Consult an online doctor if you are suffering from fatigue within 15 minutes, 24/7.
+Consult an AHPRA-registered medical practitioner online for fatigue — available within minutes, 24/7 across Australia.

 When to consult a doctor for fatigue ?